Vegetarian Hot Dogs

 4. Add vital wheat gluten and cornstarch to the mixture and stir to combine.
 Knead gently – the mixture will be soft but you’ll see strands of gluten forming.

-5. Divide the dough into eight equal pieces.
-Roll each into a rough hot dog shape (doesn’t have to be perfect).
+5. Divide the dough into nine equal pieces.
+Roll each into a rough hot dog shape (doesn't have to be perfect).
 Wrap each dog in parchment paper and then aluminum foil.
 Twist ends of the foil shut.

 6. In a large pot with a steamer insert or basket, bring enough water to just under the steamer to a boil.
 Arrange your hot dogs in the steamer – close together is fine, and it’s okay if they’re touching.